Authors’ Guidelines

 The Journal makes a plagiarism check using a certificate program.

-Revised submission
+Revised Submission

 Authors must resubmit the revised version of their article as a unique Word document (.doc, .docx).
 Authors must revise their manuscript using a word processing program and mark the changes within the document by using red text or highlighting the revised text in yellow.
 Authors must not use the “Track Changes” option in Microsoft Office documents to highlight the changes made in the revised version of their manuscript.
 Authors are also required to add continuous line numbering throughout the document to facilitate the review process.